esa/polyhedral-gravity-model/README.md

 In case you want to hand over the polyhedron via a supported file format, just replace the `polyhedral_source` argument with *a list of strings*, where each string is the path to a supported file format.
+Note that the `computation_point` could also be (N, 3)-shaped array.
+In this case, the return value of `evaluate(..)` or an `GravityEvaluable` will be a list of triplets comprising potential, acceleration, and tensor.

 ### Minimal C++ Example